ibm-bluemix-mobile-services/backend-for-frontend-node/template/readme.md

 Browse through the tabs to familiarize yourself with the template.

-Click the **Run** tab in the top right hand corner to start the server.
-After the server is started, click the **Explore** tab to see and test the API.

 ### Publishing to Bluemix
 To publish your local application to Bluemix, use the command: